Complications of Inflammatory Bowel Disease

 A hypercoagulable state can occur in IBD, with an estimated occurrence in as many as one third of patients with IBD; however, this condition may go unrecognized until a thrombotic event occurs.
 The incidence of thrombotic complications may be as high as 39%; however, massive hemorrhage occurs in less than 1% of patients.
 Strokes, deep venous thromboses, pulmonary embolism, and arterial thromboses are not uncommon.
 Additionally, portal or hepatic vein thrombosis, retinal venous thrombosis, gonadal vein thrombosis, and mesenteric venous thrombosis have been reported.

-The hypercoagulable state correlates with the activity of the disease.[8]
-Its cause is unclear but may be related to increased levels of plasminogen activator inhibitor, factors V and VIII, and fibrinogen or to decreased levels of factor V Leiden, antithrombin III, and proteins C and S. Common laboratory tests include prothrombin time (PT), activated partial thromboplastin time (aPTT), and thrombin time, and treatment generally consists of anticoagulant therapy.
+The hypercoagulable state correlates with the activity of the disease.
+[16] Its cause is unclear but may be related to increased levels of plasminogen activator inhibitor, factors V and VIII, and fibrinogen or to decreased levels of factor V Leiden, antithrombin III, and proteins C and S. The common laboratory tests include prothrombin time (PT), activated partial thromboplastin time (aPTT), and thrombin time, and treatment generally consists of anticoagulant therapy.

 Osteoporosis